 - Static investment options: Select among 4 multi-fund options (the International Equity Index Option, the Global Equity Index Option, the 100% Fixed Income Option, and the Balanced Option), the U.S. Equity Index Option and the Principal Plus Interest Option

-- Underlying investments: TIAA-CREF institutional mutual funds.
+- Underlying investments: TIAA-CREF institutional mutual funds and one Vanguard index fund.
 The Principal Plus Interest Option is invested in a funding agreement with TIAA-CREF Life Insurance Company that guarantees principal and a minimum annual rate (actual rate is declared annually).

 - Enrollment or application fee: None.